 The company has pursued a strategy to acquire and assemble a leading portfolio of brands and technologies for each of its three business segments.
-Over the past two years, the company has completed seventeen acquisitions to add to its portfolio of brands and technologies of the Commercial Foodservice Equipment Group and the Residential Kitchen Equipment Group.
-These acquisitions have added fourteen brands to the Middleby portfolio and positioned the company as a leading provider of equipment in each respective industry.
-Significant acquisitions included Novy and Kamado Joe and Masterbuilt, acquired for a purchase price of \$250.9 million and \$403.6 million, net of cash acquired, respectively.
-All other acquisitions were acquired for an aggregate purchase price totaling \$598.4 million, net of cash acquired.
+Over the past two years, the company has completed eighteen acquisitions to add to its portfolio of brands and technologies of the Commercial Foodservice Equipment Group, Food Processing Equipment Group, and the Residential Kitchen Equipment Group.
+These acquisitions have added thirteen brands to the Middleby portfolio and positioned the company as a leading provider of equipment in each respective industry.
+These acquisitions were not individually material and were acquired for an aggregate purchase price totaling \$397.5 million, net of cash acquired.

-- September 2021: The company completed its acquisition of all of the capital stock of Imperial Commercial Cooking Equipment ("Imperial"), a manufacturer of ranges, fryers, ovens, countertop equipment, and other specialty cooking products for the commercial kitchen, located in Corona, California. - November 2021: The company completed its acquisition of all of the assets of Gate CFV Solutions, Inc. and Newton CFV, LLC ("Newton CFV"), a business that manufactures and sells valves for beverage dispensing and other applications utilizing patented CFV technology that provides constant pressure, flow and ratio control, located in Sebastian, Florida. - April 2022: The company completed its acquisition of all of the assets of Kloppenberg LLC ("Kloppenberg"), a manufacturer of ice bins, dispensers, carts, and ice transportation systems, located in Englewood, Colorado. - June 2022: The company completed its acquisition of all of the capital stock of Icetro Co., Ltd. ("Icetro"), a manufacturer of ice, soft serve and slush machines, located in South Korea.

-• December 2022: The company completed its acquisition of all the capital stock of Marco Beverage Systems ("Marco"), a leading designer and manufacturer of innovative and energy-efficient beverage dispense solutions, located in Ireland.
+- April 2022: The company completed its acquisition of all of the assets of Kloppenberg LLC ("Kloppenberg"), a manufacturer of ice bins, dispensers, carts, and ice transportation systems, located in Englewood, Colorado. - June 2022: The company completed its acquisition of all of the capital stock of Icetro Co., Ltd. ("Icetro"), a manufacturer of ice, soft serve and slush machines, located in South Korea. - December 2022: The company completed its acquisition of all the capital stock of Marco Beverage Systems ("Marco"), a leading designer and manufacturer of innovative and energy-efficient beverage dispense solutions, located in Ireland. - January 2023: The company completed its acquisition of all of the outstanding equity securities of Flavor Burst Co., LLP ("Flavor Burst"), an innovative technology used in a variety of flavored beverage and soft serve products, located in Danville, Indiana.